Carinascincus orocryptus: Threats and conservation

-Climate change is the primary threat to the continuation of this species due to habitat loss, and other assorted resources, due to interspecies competition.
+Climate change is the primary threat to the continuation of the species Carinascincus orocryptus due to habitat loss, and other assorted resources, due to interspecies competition.
 Although all reptiles rely on temperature to regulate physiological processes such as locomotion, metabolism, growth, and reproduction, alpine species are particularly vulnerable because they have a narrow thermal range and are highly sensitive to temperature changes.
 Climate change and altered climate regimes also affects the skinks behavior, subsequently impacting individual fitness and contributing to population declines.
 As a result, rising temperatures drive low-elevation species to migrate upslope, encroaching on the habitats of high-elevation alpine species and thereby increasing competition between the species.

 Although current population statics and allocated trends have been difficult to determine, the Australian government has now classified this species as endangered under the EPBC Act 1999.
 The IUCN status of this species, listed as vulnerable in 2017, should be updated to reflect its current conservation status issued by the Australian Commonwealth.